rl2745/Architxt/README.md

 Test Suite:

-test-array - tests array assignment, intialization, and setting an array index to a value test-bool = tests initialization and assignment of a boolean
+test-array3 - Tests for loops, array assignment and access, and print integers functions.
+Succesfull. test-array2 - Uses 2 for loops to test array assignment and access. test-array1 - Tests array creation, assignment, and access. test-maparray - Succesfully creates a map of size 8x10. test-mapassign - Creates map, and a point and tests assignment of point in map.
+Because of not fully implemented map module, test seg-faults. test-array - tests array assignment, intialization, and setting an array index to a value test-bool = tests initialization and assignment of a boolean